 Concrete, in general, is a recyclable material.
-The concrete from demolished structures is used in the form of concrete aggregates.
-Precast concrete takes the recycled materials a step further as it even reuses the water that on-site concrete mix consumes.
-Due to controlled conditions, all the waste concrete is also recycled back into the process.
+The concrete from demolished structures can be reused as concrete aggregates.
+Precast concrete takes the recycled materials a step further as it reuses the water that an on-site concrete mix consumes.
+The controlled conditions under which it is manufactured allow all the waste concrete to be recycled into the process.

 Weatherproof and Fire Resistant

 Precast concrete structures are resistant to adverse weather conditions and even fires.
 Therefore, there is no chance that the resulting building can get damaged in any way and might require reconstruction.
 For construction projects made of precast concrete, a minimum lifespan of 100 years is a given in most climates.